Vlog: YouTube presence

 YouTube currently ranks among the top three most-visited sites on the web.
 As a high traffic area for video bloggers, or vloggers, YouTube has created a platform for these participants to present their personal videos, which oftentimes are filmed using hand held point and shoot cameras.
 The popularity of vlogs in the YouTube community has risen exponentially in the past few years; out of the top 100 most subscribed YouTube channels, 17 provide vlogs as their primary style of footage.
 Many of these vloggers are a part of the YouTube Partner Program, which professionalizes the industry and allows for monetary gain from video production.
 This professionalization additionally helps increase exposure to various channels as well as creates a sense of stability within the field.
 Additionally, this professionalization allows content creators to be deemed a credible source by their viewers.
 Furthermore, many vloggers have been able to turn their channels into sustainable careers; in 2013, the highest paid vlogger brought in a minimum of $720,000 for the year.
 Hollywood is taking notice of this rising medium, and has placed its value ranked over other entertainment companies such as Marvel, which is also owned by Disney.

+Privacy concerns and regulations

+In the Fourth Industrial Revolution, Artificial Intelligence (AI) algorithms played an anchor role in the short video ecosystem.
+Algorithm tools like Supply Side Platforms trace users' behavior and offer personal recommendations.
+It is considered as a better service, while concerns about privacy invasion are raised at the same time.
+The General Data Protection Regulation (GDPR) is applicable as of May 25, 2018, in all member states of the European Union to harmonize data privacy laws across Europe.
+The regulation stipulated transparency.
+For example, in Chapter 3 Section 3 Article 17, users have the right to erasure ('right to be forgotten').
+"The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay."
+Another EU law, the Digital Services Act (DSA) also requires transparency.
+Platforms are obligated to explain how the algorithm works, and offer the users an option of non-profiling recommendation.